UBiome: Products and services

-Customers purchase kits to sample one or more parts of their body, including the gut, genitals, mouth, nose, or skin.
-After swabbing, a participant takes a survey which is used to make correlations with microbiome data.
-The participant sends the kit to the company in the mail and receives data in a few weeks; they can compare their data with that of uBiome's data set.
+Customers purchased kits to sample one or more parts of their body, including the gut, genitals, mouth, nose, or skin.
+After swabbing, a participant took a survey which was used to make correlations with microbiome data.
+The participant sent the kit to the company in the mail and received data in a few weeks; they could compare their data with that of uBiome's data set.
 In 2015 uBiome received Clinical Laboratory Improvement Amendments (CLIA) certification from the State of California.
 In 2016, uBiome received accreditation from the College of American Pathologists.

 Technology

 As of 2015, the company first amplified a portion of the bacterial gene that encodes 16S ribosomal RNA using PCR, then sequenced the amplified 16S ribosomal RNA gene, in order to categorize the bacteria at the genus level.
 The company had proprietary machine learning algorithms that analyzed the sequence data and compared it with the company's proprietary database of microbiomes, built from the samples that partners and single customers sent to them, and web-based software that allowed individuals to view their microbiome and make certain comparisons.
 A 2014 report in Xconomy said the company outsourced the sequencing.
 The sequencing was done on the Illumina NextSeq500 sequencer.

-In October 2015 the company introduced an app on iOS using ResearchKit that allowed customers to view their results on mobile devices.
+In October 2015, the company introduced an app on iOS using ResearchKit that allowed customers to view their results on mobile devices.

-uBiome has been compared with Theranos and 23andMe, each of which was also a biotechnology company influenced by Silicon Valley.
+uBiome has been compared with Theranos and 23andMe, each of which also failed as a controversial biotechnology company influenced by Silicon Valley.

 Citizen science

-Amy Dockser Marcus noted in a 2014 essay in The Wall Street Journal that when uBiome raised its initial round of crowdfunding in early 2013, many questions were raised by bioethicists about the company's citizen science business model — namely whether it had actually obtained informed consent from its customers, and whether direct to consumer genetic testing initiatives could be ethically conducted at all, and its lack of institutional review board (IRB) approval.
-The Wall Street Journal essay also noted that questions were raised about the quality of data obtained in citizen science initiatives, with regard to self-selection and other issues.
+Amy Dockser Marcus noted in a 2014 essay in The Wall Street Journal that when uBiome raised its initial round of crowdfunding in early 2013, many questions were raised by bioethicists about the company's citizen science business model – namely whether it had actually obtained informed consent from its customers, and whether direct to consumer genetic testing initiatives could be ethically conducted at all, and its lack of institutional review board (IRB) approval.
+The Wall Street Journal essay also noted that questions were raised about the quality of data obtained in citizen-science initiatives, with regard to self-selection and other issues.

 The company obtained an institutional review board approval in July 2013.

 In 2014, people experienced in biotechnology entrepreneurship also raised questions about the ethics of crowdfunding a biotech company, as the risks of such ventures are high even for people with scientific and business sophistication.

 As of 2015, uBiome offered a $1 million grant program to researchers and citizen scientists for microbiome sampling and related analysis.
 One winner of the first round of such grants was the Centers for Disease Control and Prevention.